 - a.
-The Department of Accounting workload guidelines should conform to RCOB's workload guidelines and to UNT policy 06.027, effective October 22, 2024, or subsequent approved updates or replacements.
-All workload assignments must meet the mission of the institution, the needs of the department and the College, and the fulfillment of the faculty member's role as a member of the UNT community.
+The Department of Supply Chain Management workload guidelines will conform to RCOB's workload guidelines and to UNT policy 06.027, effective October 22, 2024, or subsequent approved updates or replacements.
+All workload assignments must meet the mission of the institution, the needs of the Department and the College, and the fulfillment of the faculty member's role as a member of the UNT community.
 The assignments should consider the faculty's ability to progress in rank, where appropriate, and the faculty's academic or professional goals.
-However, the needs of the department and university must take precedence. - b.
+However, the needs of the Department and university must take precedence. - b.
 Since academic workload is the basis for annual evaluation, reappointment, promotion, and, where appropriate, tenure, guidelines for these must be consistent. - c.
-The department will promote workload equity.
-The Chair is responsible for administering the units' workload guidelines consistently and fairly, transparently assigning faculty workloads, and ensuring that all faculty equitably contribute to the unit's mission according to their position requirements. - d.
-The department workload guidelines should be clear about outcomes/activities that are appropriate under various workload categories and their relative significance for annual evaluation. - e.
-The department will have processes to document and disseminate workload information to faculty members to promote transparency regarding workload allocations. - f.
-To ensure accountability, the department will have mechanisms to evaluate whether faculty members are fulfilling their workload obligations and to make changes to workload allocations when needed.
+The Department will promote workload equity.
+The Department Chair (Chair) is responsible for administering the units' workload guidelines consistently and fairly, transparently assigning faculty workloads, and ensuring that all faculty equitably contribute to the unit's mission according to their position requirements. - d.
+The Department workload guidelines should be clear about outcomes/activities that are appropriate under various workload categories and their relative significance for annual evaluation. - e.
+The Department will have processes to document and disseminate workload information to faculty members to promote transparency regarding workload allocations. - f.
+To ensure accountability, the Department will have mechanisms to evaluate whether faculty members are fulfilling their workload obligations and to make changes to workload allocations when needed.